 At this point, you will most likely notice a marked improvement in your ability to bend your knee as well as increased strength.
 Your physiotherapist may give you harder exercises and work with you to walk without crutches or a walker.
 Your in home care can assist with these exercises.

 This is usually the point where you start to feel like yourself again.
 You may start to be able to do activities like cooking, cleaning, and going out.
 Most people will not have yet returned to work or be able to drive.
+This stage is often similar when considering the knee replacement recovery time for 80 year old individuals, although progress may be slightly slower.

 You may still need help from your in home care support service with: